DrDougPhD/CICFlowMeter/README.md

 #### TODO

+* Code style and syntax fixes.
+SonarLint is rather opinionated.
 * Choose either a Maven build or a Gradle build.
 Best not to rely on both.
 * Upgrade JDK, Gradle, and library dependencies to latest versions.